December 12, 2013

 * * *

 Highland Park Tournaments: We run two types of tournaments.
-Three are on Saturdays (December 7 at Edgewood Middle School, February 8 at Elm Place Middle School, and April 12 at Northwood Middle School).
+Three are on Saturdays (the remaining two on February 8 at Elm Place Middle School and April 12 at Northwood Middle School).
 In a change from prior years, the advanced section of these events will be USCF-rated.

 We are also running “Quads With Game Reviews” in conjunction with Highland Park High School.
 The most recent event was on November 17th.
 In these events, players are placed into groups of four based on their ratings — the top four players in the top quad, etc. — and each player plays the other three in his/her quad.
 Because the ratings within each quad are usually closely bunched, games are likely to be competitive (very few “blowouts”), making them good content for post-game analysis.
 What is unique about these events is the quality of the game reviewers: International Masters Florin Felecon and Arjun Vishnuvardhan, and FIDE Master Gauri Manoj.
 We know of no event elsewhere in the state in which players of this quality are all available at a single event to review player’s games.
 These events have become a centerpiece of our instruction program.
 The quads are open to all grades, K-12, as long as the players know how to record their moves in chess notation.
 Players from outside the district are permitted to attend both types of tournaments.